harbour/core/README.md

    - `HB_REBUILD_PARSER=yes`

      Rebuild language parser sources.
-Typically
-     you only need this if your are Harbour core developer modifying grammar rules (.y).
+You only need this if your are Harbour core developer modifying grammar rules (.y).
 Requires GNU Bison 1.28 or upper in `PATH`.
      Default: `no`

    - `HB_CCPATH=[<dir>/]`